moofive/cashew/example/index.md

 and settings can further be modified at runtime to allow for multiple levels of configuration.

-== Preview

-quickstart of final example showing all features...

 == Usage Guide

 === Creating a Base Class